rindow/rindow-clblast/README.md

 - https://github.com/CNugteren/CLBlast/releases

 Please download the following two binaries and extract.
+The compatible CLBlast Library release number is included in the filename of the rindow-clblast pre-built archive file.
+If you use the wrong CLBlast Library release number DLL, it will not work properly.

 - The PHP extension of rindow-opencl that matches the php version.
 - The PHP extension of rindow-openblas that matches the php version.